 Viewing Version History

-Flows maintain a complete version history:
+Flows maintain a complete version history:- Click Edit on a flow

 - Click the Version History tab